sskamuju/ResearchAgent/README.md

 	Generates a step-by-step research plan using GPT-4o and a curated system prompt.

 2. **Executor Agent (`agents/executor.py`):**
-	Executes each step in the plan using registered tools (e.g., web search), logs results, and handles errors.
+   Executes each step in the plan using registered tools (e.g., Tavily web search).
+   Unpacks tool arguments via `**step.args`, logs results, and stores them in `agent_memory.db`.

 3. **Synthesizer Agent (`agents/synthesizer.py`):**
-	Summarizes and compiles all tool results into a coherent final answer using an LLM and a synthesis prompt.
+   Uses GPT-4o to synthesize a structured markdown response from tool results.
+   Stores the prompt and final output markdown to persistent memory.

 4. **LangSmith Logging:**
 	Each step is traced with tags and metadata for observability and evaluation.